Contraception, also known as birth control, is a deliberate effort to reduce the chances of conceiving a baby during

 Māori did not adopt these new birth-control methods, and Māori families remained large until the 1960s.
 In 1945 Māori women had an average of 6.5 children.

 One woman remembered that her grandfather, Auckland grocer Fred Hutchinson, used to import his own condoms.
 ‘One parcel burst and he had to collect it at the Post Office.
 When they asked what the contents were, he replied, “Gardening gloves”.
 After having one child in 1913, my grandmother, Amy, wanted no more.
 But she told me about the night in 1918 when Fred exclaimed, “Dear, I have to tell you there was a hole in that condom!”
 My father was the result.
 Amy went on to campaign for better maternity care and was elected to the Auckland Hospital Board.’2

 From the 1930s the rhythm method, confining sex to the ‘safe period’ when conception is least likely, became popular.
 Before the 1930s manuals stated that the safe period was in the middle of the menstrual cycle – when a woman is actually most likely to conceive.

 Catholics often used the rhythm method, calling it 'natural family planning', after Pope Pius XII sanctioned it in 1951 as ‘natural’, because it did not kill sperm (like spermicides) or frustrate the normal process of procreation (like the diaphragm).
 However, this method of contraception is not entirely effective, as it can be difficult to assess women’s precise stage in the menstrual cycle.

-Abortion was a default form of contraception, as some women who aborted their foetuses might have used contraception if it was available.
-A 1936 commission of inquiry found that one in five New Zealand pregnancies ended in abortion, and that most women having abortions were married and already had four or more children.
+Abortion was a default form of contraception, as some women who aborted their foetuses might have used contraception if it had been available.
+A 1936 commission of inquiry found that one in five New Zealand pregnancies ended in abortion, and that most women having abortions were married and already had at least four children.